 Alcohol-free halls, floors or rooms are spaces in which residents agree that alcoholic beverages will not be brought into the area, even by persons 21 years of age or older.

-Smoking is allowed outside, 25 feet away from building or apartment entrances.
 We realize that some students are allergic to smoke and we do our best to assign students of the same smoking preference together.

 - Brody Neighborhood

 - North Neighborhood

 - South Neighborhood

 - Parents and Families